akshitagarwal10/Chrome-extension-FindAndReplace/README.md

 -Click Load unpacked Extension and select the folder.

--Go to the wikipedia page of Donald Trump and enjoy and see if its working :D!!
+-Go to the wikipedia page of Donald Trump see if its working :D!!

 *To change the words or strings of your choice to another, make changes to the replace.js file accordingly, reload the chrome://extensions/ page and you are good to go.